Demystifying the GMAT: Understanding the Exam Structure and Scoring

 Conclusion

-By now, you should have a solid understanding of the GMAT exam structure and scoring.
 Remember that the GMAT is a computer-adaptive test, meaning that the difficulty of questions will adjust to your performance.
 It is important to familiarize yourself with the exam format and practice with official GMAT prep materials.

 To achieve a high score, you will need to demonstrate strong skills in critical thinking, analytical writing, and problem-solving.
 Make sure to allocate enough time to prepare and create a study plan that works for you.